allenai/macaw/README.md

 ## The Challenge300 dataset of probing questions

-The Challenge300 set of 300 diverse probing examples can be found in [challenge300-probes-v1.jsonl](challenge300-probes-v1.jsonl).
+The **Challenge300** dataset of 300 diverse probing examples can be found in [challenge300-probes-v1.jsonl](challenge300-probes-v1.jsonl).
 The basic Q→A output from Macaw (at different sizes), as well as outputs from [GPT3](https://arxiv.org/pdf/2005.14165.pdf), [Jurassic-1](https://www.ai21.com/blog/announcing-ai21-studio-and-jurassic-1) and